 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Glenwood is worth considering.

-The citizens of Glenwood are slightly better educated than the national average of 21.84% for all cities and towns, with 23.99% of adults in Glenwood having a bachelor's degree or advanced degree.
+The education level of Glenwood citizens is a little higher than the average for US cities and towns: 23.99% of adults in Glenwood have at least a bachelor's degree.

 The per capita income in Glenwood in 2022 was $30,356, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $121,424 for a family of four.
 However, Glenwood contains both very wealthy and poor people as well.